 Meat production has a detrimental impact on the environment.
-The recent Amazonian fires were caused by cattle farmers clearing land for beef production.
+Recurring Amazonian fires are caused by cattle farmers clearing land for beef production.
 Animal agriculture also emits high levels of greenhouse gases.
 Last year, the United Nations Environment Programme named tackling meat consumption as the world’s most urgent problem.

-Harris has released a $100 trillion climate plan.
-It lays out aims to make the U.S. a carbon-neutral economy by 2045.
-The plan—which is “about putting people first,” she says in a statement —centers on carbon-neutral electricity and zero-emission transportation.
+As a senator, Harris released a $10 trillion climate plan, aiming to make the U.S. a carbon-neutral economy by 2045.
+The plan—which is “about putting people first,” she said —centers on carbon-neutral electricity and zero-emission transportation.

 How will the Biden Administration Tackle the Climate Crisis?